MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_batch_normalization_operator_desc.md

 Type: \_Maybenull\_ **const [DML_OPERATOR_DESC](/windows/win32/api/directml/ns-directml-dml_operator_desc)\***

 An optional fused activation layer to apply after the normalization.
+For more info, see [Using fused operators for improved performance](/windows/ai/directml/dml-fused-activations).

 ## Availability
 This operator was introduced in `DML_FEATURE_LEVEL_1_0`.